sysco-middleware/sysco-middleware.github.io/_posts/2018-12-17-getting-started-with-graphql.md

 You should use this blog post to grab the Graphql concepts and the Github repository to validate the concepts you have learned in this blog post.
 The code-base contains the instructions on how to run the server and the client in [README](https://github.com/PrakharSrivastav/blog-graphql/README.md) and provides ample comments wherever possible.

+All of the examples in this blog post serve mock data.
+This is to make things simpler to demonstrate and also emphasize that mock data can be replaced with any other arbitrary data source.

+# Content:
+- Introduction to Graphql
+- What is Graphql and why would we use it?
+    - Features / Terminologies
+    - Comparison with traditional REST apis
+    - Pros / Advantages
+    - Cons / Disadvantages
+    - Ecosystem, Supported Platform and languages
+- Fitting pieces together.
+(Workflow for a simple project)
+    - Defining schema
+    - Writing resolvers
+    - Queries and Mutations
+- Some best practices
+- Where to go next
+- Sources and references

 # Introduction

 1. Provide simple explanation